philadelphia24/Thesis-Job-Recommender-System-/README.md

 * Jobseeker Data: jobseekers
 * Vacancies Data: vacancies
 * Vacancies with an additional description column for the CBF: vacancies_description
-* Matches Data: mathes
+* Matches Data: matches
 * Matches with 10% noise: matches_ln10
 * Matches with 20% noise: matches_ln20
 * Matches with 30% noise: matches_ln30
 * Matches with 40% noise: matches_ln40

 ## Collaborative Filtering
 We use a benchmarking approach to choose a set of algorithms to tune the hyperparameters.
 The Surprise Library will be used for this.
-We determine that KNNBasic performs the best for clean data.
-The noisy data values are still to be determined.
+We determine that KNNBasic performs the best for the clean as well as noisy data levels.
+Moreover, our expectation is confirmed that the noiser, the higher the MAE is generally.

 ## Content-Based Filtering
 The user profile approach, in which an average for all features by a user is averaged, is tried first.
 The results are not convincing in terms of job titles recommended.
 The content approach performs better.
 For this, we used the well-known TF-IDF approach and add a minimum similarity requirement as well as filtering out already matched vacancies in the recommendation.
 In the future, we would also like to add a feature that attaches weights to the job title to increase the relevance of recommendations.